This was originally a Twitter thread, posted on 22 APR 02019.

 Good literature addresses the moral arcs of the audiences, without slamming it too hard.
 To have broad appeal, a $250 million production must appeal to the largest market segments possible, and the production intentionally builds stories to resonate within those groups.

-It works because it’s well done.
+It works when it’s well done.